Mitochondrial Myopathies (MM)

 Leigh syndrome (subacute necrotizing encephalomyopathy) and maternally inherited Leigh syndrome (MILS)

 Symptoms: Leigh syndrome causes brain abnormalities that can result in ataxia (impaired coordination), dystonia, external ophthalmoplegia (paralysis of the eye muscles), progressive neurodegeneration seizures, lactic acidosis (buildup of lactate in the body), vomiting, weakness, hypotonia, developmental delays, and altered control over breathing.
 Together, Leigh syndrome and MELAS are the most common mitochondrial myopathy.
 The prognosis of Leigh syndrome is generally poor, with survival generally being a matter of months after disease onset.2,3

 Mitochondrial DNA depletion syndrome (MDS)

-Symptoms: MELAS causes recurrent stroke-like episodes in the brain, migraine-type headaches, vomiting and seizures, and can lead to permanent brain damage.
-Other common symptoms include PEO, general muscle weakness, exercise intolerance, hearing loss, diabetes and short stature.
+Symptoms: MELAS causes lactic acidosis (buildup of lactate in the body) and recurrent stroke-like episodes in the brain, migraine-type headaches, vomiting, and seizures, and can lead to permanent brain damage.
+Other common symptoms include PEO, general muscle weakness, exercise intolerance, hearing loss, diabetes, and short stature.4,5,6

 Mitochondrial neurogastrointestinal encephalomyopathy (MNGIE)